 Best Practice: Use Renewable Energy instead of fossil fuels by generating or purchasing clean power and by zoning for renewable power generation

 Best Practice: Increase Energy Efficiency in order to reduce power consumption, fuel costs, and GHG emissions

-Best Practice: Promote Fuel Efficient Transportation to reduce municipal transportation emissions & those from people living/working in the community
+Best Practice: Promote Zero or Low Carbon Transportation to reduce municipal transportation emissions & those from people living/working in the community

 Best Practice: Encourage Sustainable Development to reduce, through higher density & mixed-use, the number distance of car trips & resulting GHG emissions